Skip to content

 Read the full transcript

-[02:24] So what makes a timeless design?
-There are a couple of key characteristics of timeless design.
+[02:24] So, what makes a timeless design?
+I think there are a couple of key characteristics of timeless design.
 Number one: it’s got to be simple.
-If it’s too complicated, it won’t be sustainable.
+If it’s too complicated, it's not going to be sustainable.
 Nobody will understand it.
 It will break.
 It will be really hard to support.
-It has to be resilient and reusable in many different forms and formats.
+It's got to be resilient and reusable in many different forms and formats.
 It has to be adaptable, because our imaginations change, our requirements change, and the world around us changes.
 This design needs to adapt, and it needs to provide for innovation along the way.
-These are the core elements of any real timeless design.
+These are the core elements that I think are core to any real timeless design.

-[03:14] When I think about InterSystems IRIS and how we’ve built from the inside all the way out to everything that we deliver, we truly intend for this to be a timeless design.
-The key elements of this design are the core data engine.
+[03:14] When I think about (InterSystems) IRIS and how we’ve built from the inside all the way out to everything that we deliver, we truly intend for this to be a timeless design.
+The key elements of this design for us are the core data engine.
 We weren’t built to be a SQL store, a document store, or an object store.
-We were built to store any kind of data very efficiently and very effectively, and to be able to process that data using not only transactions, but analytics and AI.
-This is a powerful combination, because it allows you to do many things.
-It allows you to build out applications that you never thought were possible before.
+We were really built to store any kind of data very efficiently and very effectively, and to be able to process that data using not only transactions, but analytics and AI.
+This is a really powerful combination, because it allows you to do many, many things.
+It allows you to go build out applications that you never thought were possible before.

-[04:06] Of course, data management interoperability is extremely important, and it becomes even more important in today’s age with cloud-centric data stores, with internet-connected devices, and with generative AI.
+[04:06] Of course, in data management, interoperability is extremely important, and it's even more important in today’s age with cloud-centric data stores, with internet-connected devices, and with generative AI.
 Being able to connect, collect, move, and process data seamlessly is a core and important part of the design.
-And of course, it must scale, because you might build your application initially, and then you’ll be really successful in your business.
+And, of course, it has to scale, because you might build your application initially, and then you’ll be really successful in your business.
 You’ll acquire other companies, and things will grow.
 You don’t want to have to rebuild those applications, and this adaptability of extreme scale becomes a key differentiation.

 [04:51] We like to think about those four key elements of our design as really what we are enabling in a smart data fabric – to be able to connect or collect any kind of data, run any kind of analytics efficiently inside of the engine without moving data, without making copies of data, and with extreme performance and scale.